Amy621/Mystveil/README.md

 - Some of the monster state machines are not working correctly or are incomplete.
 - The Item button in the 1v1 does not work.
 - The player gets hurt whenever a monster attacks no matter if they dodge the attack or not.
-- There is no way to regain mana or health (still not working).
+- Minimap icons fail to appear on the first forest level.
-- Minimap icons fail to appear occasionally.
+- Dialogue objects will always appear even if you have already read them.
-- Final boss battle not connected.
+- Having the magic circle open while entering 1v1 battle will cause the mouse to not be visible.

 # 3rd Party Items #